mlabs-haskell/ytxp-lib/docs/control-scripts/yielding/helper.md

 - Look at the UTxO at the `n` th entry in the `txInfoReferenceInputs`, where `n` is equal to `authorisedScriptIndex`.
   - Call this UTxO `authorisedScriptUTxO`.
   - Check that the `authorisedScriptUTxO` is carrying exactly one token with the `authorisedScriptsSTCS`.
 Blow up if not.
-  - Call the hash of the reference script carried by the `authorisedScriptUTxO` the `yieldToHash`.
+  - Call the hash of the reference script carried by the `authorisedScriptUTxO` the `AuthorisedScriptHash`.
-- Obtain evidence that the script with `yieldToHash` was triggered via the `checkYieldTo` function.
+- Obtain evidence that the script with `AuthorisedScriptHash` was triggered via the `checkAuthorisedScript` function.
+TODO(alberto 20240-05-24) checkAuthorisedTo function does not exist yet
-    This function looks at `yieldedToProofIndex` and indexes in one of the following ways:
+    This function looks at `authorisedScriptProofIndex` and indexes in one of the following ways:
   - If the `ScriptPurpose` is `Spending`, it indexes into the `TxInfoInputs` field and checks whether the `ScriptAddress` of the input matches the hash (erroring if not)
   - If the `ScriptPurpose` is `Minting`, it looks at the `TxInfoMint` field and checks for the presence of the hash in the mint `Value` (error if not)
   - If the `ScriptPurpose` is `Rewarding`, it looks  at the `TxInfoWithdrawals` field and checks for the presence of the hash in the list (erroring if not)